w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 Do humans always take optimal decisions?

 ::: {.fragment}
-- Volumes of academic papers speak to the evident biases of human decision makers.

-*Entire disciplines have embraced mathematical models of optimal decision making* in their theoretical foundations.

-- We can label deviations from mathematical optimality as "bias" that requires attention.

 A body of research *compared the accuracy of statistical models to the judgments of humans*, even with years of experience.

 - In many head-to-head comparisons, *data-driven decisions are more accurate than those based on intuition or expertise*.
 - A 2002 study shows that **automated** underwriting of loans was both more accurate and less racially disparate.
     - These results have been welcomed as a way to ensure that high-stakes decisions that shape our lifes are *accurate* and *fair*.

+*Entire disciplines have embraced mathematical models of optimal decision making* in their theoretical foundations.

+- We can label deviations from mathematical optimality as "bias" that requires attention.
 :::

 # Machine learning

+Which factors (*among all that we have observed*) bear a statistical relationship to the outcome?

 **Machine learning** adds a repertoire of heuristics that *learns decision rules from sufficiently large datasets*

 - Techniques for fitting huge statistical models on large datasets have led to impressive achievements.
-- Many applications: image classification, speech recognition, and natural language processing etc.

 **ML is a way to learn and make decisions about individuals directly from the data**.

 - Rather than *manually formalizing* the relationship between *relevant factors* and an *outcome*, *ML learns the relevance from data*
-- Which factors (among *all* that we have observed) bear a statistical relationship to the outcome?

 > :::: {.columns}
 > ::: {.column width=40%}
 > ![MNIST dataset](https://upload.wikimedia.org/wikipedia/commons/b/b1/MNIST_dataset_example.png)
 > :::
 > ::: {.column width=60%}
+> Many applications: image classification, speech recognition, and natural language processing etc.
+>
 > We may be able to effortlessly identify objects in a scene, but we are unable to specify the full set of rules that we rely on to make these determinations.
 > We cannot hand-code a program that exhaustively enumerates all the relevant factors that allow us to recognize objects from every possible perspective or visual configurations.
 > :::